Solar power in Washington, D.C.: The Mount Pleasant Solar Cooperative and DC SUN

-In 2006 Mount Pleasant residents Anya Schoolman and George Musser's sons Walter and Diego had watched Al Gore's documentary, An Inconvenient Truth and suggested that their families do something about the climate change problem.
-Upon investigating the possibility of going solar, Schoolman found the problems of building code, financial and contracting issues too complex to be solved by a single person, so Schoolman, Musser and their two sons formed the Mount Pleasant Solar Cooperative to bring greater time, expertise, lobbying and buying power to the problem.
-In 2009 45 houses in Mount Pleasant went solar.
-Since then that number has grown to about 250.
+In 2006, Mount Pleasant residents Anya Schoolman and George Musser's sons Walter and Diego watched Al Gore's documentary, An Inconvenient Truth and suggested that their families do something about the climate change problem.
+Upon investigating the possibility of going solar, Schoolman found the problems of building code, financial and contracting issues too complex to be solved by a single person.
+Schoolman, Musser and their two sons formed the Mount Pleasant Solar Cooperative to bring greater time, expertise, lobbying and buying power to the problem.
+In 2009, 45 houses in Mount Pleasant went solar.
+That number has since grown to about 250.
 Soon a Capitol Hill Solar Co-op was calling seeking Mount Pleasant's expertise.
 Eventually there were solar coops in every ward in the District.
-In 2010 the eleven neighborhood solar coops of Washington, DC formed an umbrella organization, DC Solar United Neighborhoods (DC SUN).
+In 2010, the eleven neighborhood solar coops of Washington, DC formed an umbrella organization, DC Solar United Neighborhoods (DC SUN).
 The SUN model has begun spreading to additional states, including Maryland and Virginia.
 In 2011, Schoolman founded the Solar United Neighbors (then called Community Power Network), a nonprofit organization bringing together the efforts of local renewable energy groups.
-As of May 2019, Solar United Neighbors is active in 12 U.S States.
+As of May 2019, Solar United Neighbors is active in 12 U.S. states.

 Anya Schoolman and the Mount Pleasant Solar Cooperative were the subject of a segment in M. Sanjayan's Discovery Channel series Powering The Future and have been recognized by the White House's Champions of Change program.